sdargoeuves/noodleops-mkdocs/docs/posts/2025-06-update-fortigate-vdom/index.md

     FortiGate-VM64-KVM #
     ```

-5. ***(Optional)*** Connect to the UI via a web browser for the FortiGate setup wizard
+5. (Optional) Connect to the UI via a web browser and finish the setup

-  !!! info "Optional step"
-      This step is optional, but doing the setup before creating your Vagrant box means you won't have to repeat it every time you start a *netlab* lab.

-      If you skip this step, you will have to run through the setup every time you spin up a FortiGate VM in *netlab*, but **only** if you want to use the web UI!

     You can connect to the FortiGate VM via a web browser using the IP address assigned by DHCP.
 The default username is `admin` and the password is the one you set in step 2.
 To find the IP address assigned by DHCP, you can use the `get system interface` command in the FortiGate VM CLI:

     ```fortios title="Get the IP address assigned by DHCP"